Samsung/tizen-docs/docs/tizen-distribution/how-distribute/binary.md

 # Binary

 This is the first stage of registering an application in Tizen Store Seller Office.
 If you register your application's title and a binary file, you can save application information temporarily.
 When you update an application which is on sale after the registration, you can register multiple binaries.
-Refer to the ‘Registering Multiple Binaries’ guide for details on how to register and manage multiple binaries.
+Refer to the 'Registering Multiple Binaries' guide for details on how to register and manage multiple binaries.

-## 1) Application Title (in Default Language)
+## Application Title (in Default Language)

 ![img](media/1_.png)